 Useful Tools and Supplies

-This article will discuss the cable (inner wire) installation in brakes.
-MTB levers secure to the handle bar by a clamp bolt.
-It is generally acceptable to secure the bolt so the lever body will move when forced.
-This may help prevent damage during a crash.
-Because the rider's body weight held by the handlebar, not by the brake lever body, it is possible to not have the body fully secure.
-Generally, begin alignment so the lever body is in line with the rider's arm.
+This article will discuss the cable (inner wire) installation in hand lever brakes.
+MTB hand levers secure to the handle bar by a clamp bolt.
+Generally, set the rotation of the lever body is in line with the rider's arm.

 MTB-type Brake Lever Cable Attachment